adrybakov/rad-tools/docs/source/user-guide/tb2j-plotter.rst

 Script for visualisation of
 `TB2J <https://tb2j.readthedocs.io/en/latest/>`_ results.

-In the main :ref:`mode <tb2j-plotter_mode>` (2d) script displays isotropic exchange, distances and DMI (one output file for each).
-In the most user cases this mode of plotting is used (and it is set by default), so if you want to plot the graph of exchange interaction in 2d material with the view from above it is safe to completely ignore :ref:`--mode <tb2j-plotter_mode>` and :ref:`--atoms <tb2j-plotter_atoms>` arguments.
+The script displays isotropic exchange, distances and DMI (one output file for each).

-In the molecule :ref:`mode <tb2j-plotter_mode>` script plots isotropic exchange, distances and DMI vs the distance from the middle of the bond to the center of the molecule.
-Used to analyse TB2J calculations with the molecules at the surface of 2d material.

 Supports filtering by
 R vectors (see :ref:`--R-vector <tb2j-plotter_R-vector>`),